Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 - With your fabric right sides together, begin to sew along the seam allowance.
 As you approach the corner (and your drawn lines), get ready to stop and pivot at the marked point.

-- Stop with the needle in the down position.
-Lift up your presser foot, pivot, lower the foot back into position, and continue sewing.
+- At that exact point, stop with the needle in the down position.
+Lift up your presser foot, pivot, lower the foot back into position, and continue sewing along the next side.

 - With a pair of small, sharp scissors, trim the seam allowance at the point.